 Import Maps

-After selecting the maps, press the button Validate map selection to continue
+After selecting the maps, press the Validate map selection button to continue

 Import spot analyses (internal standards)